sky-uk/kfp-operator/docs-gen/content/docs/reference/configuration.md

 | `runsTopic`                      | Pub/Sub topic name to publish runs                            | `kfp-operator-runs`                                               |
 | `submitterRunsSubscription`      | Subscription on the runs topic for the pipeline job submitter | `kfp-operator-runs-submitter`                                     |
 | `eventsourceRunsSubscription`    | Subscription to runs topic for the eventsource server         | `kfp-operator-runs-eventsource`                                   |

-[Argo-Events](https://argoproj.github.io/argo-events/installation/) must be installed into the operator's Kubernetes cluster and any namespace that is going to use the eventsource server.

 #### GCP Project Setup